This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Description of the Global symbols table

-The Global symbols table lists all the symbols defined on the Convertigo server.
+The Global Symbols table lists all defined symbols.

 Description of Environment variables table